DJSures/NABU-LIB/README.md

 That command-line will create a MYAPP.COM file, which you can simply copy to a Cloud CP/M disk image and run it.
 I have a BUILD.BAT for every project, and in the project folder I include the CPMTOOLS (mkfs.cpm, cpmcp, diskdefs) files.
 In my BUILD.BAT, I create a Cloud CP/M disk image with the MYAPP.com and copy it to my Internet Adapter Storage Folder.
 I usually use B: and that way you can just switch to B: in Cloud CP/M and test the program.
 You don't need to reboot the NABU every time you create a new build/disk image.
 Just run the program again after a rebuild and the new binary will be read - that's what's great about CP/M not having disk cache.
 It really only caches the directory contents, so the same program name can be ran over and over.
 Now, if your program crashes the NABU, you'll need to reboot because that's your problem :)

 # Sample Cloud CP/M BUILD.BAT
+CPM apps have a .COM extension.
 Because NABULIB is created for z88dk and I use Windows, this is a batch file.
 I always put the latest (nightly build) of z88dk in C:\Z88DK folder so it's easy to find and works with all my BUILD.BAT files.
 Another thing is that I name all my programs main.c, so that's a thing you'll notice.
 I put a pause at the end of the batch file so I can see if there were any errors.
 I also have a DIR *.COM because I like to see the file size of my program when optimizing.
 The parameters that are used for z88dk will create a LST and MAP file for you, as well.

 ```
 @echo off